Surviving Brexit: Some in U.K. take drastic steps as 'No Deal' looms

 The company that makes the kits, Emergency Food Storage in the Northern England town of Leeds, describes them as “Brexit stockpiling made easy.”

 The Brexit Box doesn’t come cheap, at close to $400 for about 100 meals.
-But owner James Blake told NBC News that he's sold more than 600 boxes, with sales up more than 20 percent since December — when May's divorce deal suffered a historic defeat.
+But owner James Blake told NBC News that he's sold more than 600 boxes, with sales up more than 20 percent since December.

-Britain is set to leave the E.U. on March 29th, and with parliament struggling to agree a deal, the possibility of a 'No Deal' Brexit is still very much on the table.
+Britain is set to leave the E.U. on March 29th, and with parliament struggling to agree on a deal, the possibility of a "no-deal" Brexit is still very much on the table.

 Experts have warned that if Britain leaves the E.U. without a deal in place to govern their future relationship with the bloc, there could be chaos at the border, leading to possible shortages of food and medicine.